-Payments to others.
-In the operation of your business, you will probably make certain payments you must report on information returns.
+When you need identification numbers of other persons.
+In operating your business, you will probably make certain payments you must report on information returns.
 These payments are discussed under Information Returns, later in this chapter.
 You must give the recipient of these payments (the payee) a statement showing the total amount paid during the year.
 You must include the payee's identification number and your identification number on the returns and statements.

 Employee.
 If you have employees, you must get an SSN from each of them.
-Record the name and number of each employee exactly as they are shown on the employee's social security card.
+Record the name and SSN of each employee exactly as they are shown on the employee's social security card.
 If the employee's name is not correct as shown on the card, the employee should request a new card from the SSA.
 This may occur if the employee's name has changed due to marriage or divorce.

-If your employee does not have an SSN, he or she should file Form SS-5 with the Social Security Administration.
+If your employee does not have an SSN, he or she should file Form SS-5 with the SSA.

 Other payee.
-If you make payments to someone who is not your employee and you report the payments on an information return, get that person's SSN.
+If you make payments to someone who is not your employee and you must report the payments on an information return, get that person's SSN.
 If you must report payments to an organization, such as a corporation or partnership, you must get its EIN.